For some time, China watchers have wondered when and how Beijing would move to stimulate its sluggish economy.

 Recently, Beijing has been unveiling a variety of measures that it says are designed to stimulate an economy that is struggling to expand and suffering from a massive debt overhang.
 Despite all the pomp and circumstance surrounding the announcement, what is notable is how underwhelming the details are.

-Despite official releases showing the Chinese economy growing robustly, around 5 percent annually, the reality seems much different from state propaganda.
-Real estate and construction-linked sectors are rapidly declining even when using official numbers.
+Despite official releases showing the Chinese economy growing robustly, at about 5 percent annually, the reality seems much different from state propaganda.
+Sectors linked to real estate and construction are rapidly declining, even when using official numbers.
 Consumption-focused measures are officially just above zero growth, and many industries, such as domestic car sales, are suffering major losses, with only export sales buoying the outlook.

 However, much of the remaining announced measures seem more like retreading policies and attempts at plugging holes rather than stimulating the economy to get on a better footing.
 Interest rate cuts for borrowers range from corporate to household mortgages designed to put money in consumers’ pockets.
 Having already managed mandated mortgage rate cuts a year ago with little impact, this year’s repeat is unlikely to have any material effect on the economy.
 Additionally, lowering interest rates when borrowers have little interest in borrowing more and facing an economy struggling with a massive surplus overcapacity will do little to stimulate the economy other than ease the pain of interest costs.